Create Windows Login in SQL Server

 Edit Windows Login in SQL Server

-To edit the existing SQL Server widows login, Please go to the Logins folder to select the required Login name.
-Right-click on the widows login name that you want to edit and select Properties option.
+To edit the existing Windows login, please go to the Logins folder to select the required Login name.
+Right-click on the Windows login name that you want to edit and select the Properties option.

 Once you pick the Properties option, the following window will open.
 Use this windowpane to alter the Default Language, Default Database, User mappings, Server Roles, Securables, and Status.